aarron-lee/legion-go-tricks/fixed_bugs_changelog.md

 # Bugs changelog

+- (2024/5/12) Bazzite - some users are reporting issues where they boot into a black screen
+  - cause is currently unknown and being investigated, most likely related to new gamescope
+  - if you encounter problems, recommendation is to rollback to a stable image with old gamescope such as 04/27, 04/06, 03/15. see tutorial video https://www.youtube.com/watch?v=gE1ff72g2Gk
+    - rollback instructions: press esc during boot to get the grub menu, and boot your prior bazziteOS version
+    - once booted into the previous version, rebase to an older bazzite
+      - e.g. run `bazzite-rollback-helper rebase 40-20240427` to rebase to Bazzite with old gamescope
+    - if you want to return to regular updates later, run `bazzite-rollback-helper rebase stable`
+- (2024/5/5) Bazzite - some users are reporting bugs related to recent new gamescope changes, usually related to refresh rate and fps caps
+  - try enabling developer mode, then enable Force Compositing in the Developer options
+  - if force compositing doesn't work, then the recommendation is to rollback to a stable image with old gamescope such as 04/27, 04/06, 03/15.
+  - if you encounter a failed gpg key error during rebase, please try [this](#failed-to-download-gpg-key-bug-when-trying-to-rebase)
+- (2024/04/03) - Steam Client update now causing a bug where after resume, the active game isn't focused properly

+  - controller after resume will instead interact with SteamUI
+  - temporary workarounds:
+    - tap the screen to bring the game back into focus
+    - press `Steam` or `B/Circle` button a few times to return focus back to the game
+    - set a Security Pin on Resume.
+After inputting your pin, it should bring focus back to the game properly.
+    - disable wake movie in customization settings, see here for github issue: https://github.com/ValveSoftware/SteamOS/issues/1222
+      - according to github bug report, this issue only happens when "Startup Steam Deck Default" is selected AND "Use as Wake Movie" is enabled, even when there are more custom videos downloaded.
+      - It does not happen when custom video from Points Shop is selected.

 - (2024/03/28) BazziteOS - Ptyxis terminal app might be crashing
   - if crashing, switch to the Konsole terminal until the bug gets fixed.
     - instructions can be found [here](#enable-konsole-application)